CommonAccord/Cmacc-NFP/Doc/NFP/MO/Operating/SingleMember/Form/Operating_01.md

 3.1.Ti=Distributions of Operating Proceeds

-3.1.sec=The Company's Operating Proceeds shall be distributed to the Member at such times as the Member [Manager] shall determine.
+3.1.sec=The Company's Operating Proceeds shall be distributed to the Member at such times as the {Member/Manager} shall determine.

 3.=[Z/ol/1]